onsmartmedia/ExampleApplications/README.md

-Example Projects
+Example Applications
 =========
-This repo is created to demostrate example projects run on our VLE enviroment.
+This repo is created to demostrate example applications run on the VLE enviroment.